awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

       1. Expand the **Optional configuration settings**\.

-      1. Enter the JSON key `"autoscaling":` and value of a nested JSON object with a key `"enabled":` and value `true` in **Configuration values**\.
+      1. Enter the JSON key `"autoScaling":` and value of a nested JSON object with a key `"enabled":` and value `true` in **Configuration values**\.
 The resulting text must be a valid JSON object\.
 If this key and value are the only data in the text box, surround the key and value with curly braces `{}`\.
 The following example shows autoscaling is enabled:

          ```
          {